maxi7524/MSIAutoEncoderWrapper/README.md

 * **[Development Guide: Custom Models](docs/CUSTOM_MODELS.md)**

 ## Feedback & Support
-If you have questions, suggestions, or find any bugs, please feel free to open an issue or [contact me directly](mailto:mb.strozyk@student.uw.edu.pl)
+If you have questions, suggestions, or find any bugs, please feel free to open an issue or [contact me directly by mail](mailto:mb.strozyk@student.uw.edu.pl).

 <!-- Later mayebe :): contact the maintainers at [your-email@domain.com]. -->